Cinema for Peace Foundation

 The Cinema for Peace Foundation is a registered, non-profit organization based in Berlin, Germany.
 It supports film-based projects dealing with global humanitarian and environmental issues, and coordinates the Cinema for Peace awards.

 History

-The Cinema for Peace Foundation was founded in 2008 building on the successful outcome of the annual Cinema for Peace Gala, which started in 2002.
-Since then, the Cinema for Peace Foundation has been running internally originated, cinema-based humanitarian projects.
+Cinema for Peace Foundation was by founded Jaka Bizilj in 2008.

+Film Against AIDS.
+In 2010, the Cinema for Peace Foundation organized a screening of the film, Themba - A Boy Called Hope for school children in Cape Town, South Africa, introduced by the Nobel Peace LaureateArchbishop Desmond Tutu.
+The screenings of the film were later extended to nine further rural South African provinces to raise awareness about AIDS prevention.

-In 2018, Cinema for Peace Foundation expanded its cinema-based humanitarian projects to include arranging medical treatment for Pussy Riot activist Pyotr Verzilof, after he was poisoned.
-Pussy Riot and Cinema for Peace had earlier coordinated humanitarian projects in 2014.
+In 2018, Cinema for Peace Foundation expanded its cinema-based humanitarian projects to include arranging medical treatment for Pussy Riot activist Pyotr Verzilof.

 On 22 August 2020, Cinema for Peace organized an emergency medical transport of Russian opposition candidate and anti-corruption activist Alexei Navalny to a Berlin hospital, after his suspected poisoning was recorded in a photograph and on video.
 Cinema for Peace Foundation's Jaka Bizilj was interviewed at the hospital as Navalny remained in a coma.
-On 2 September, the German government announced Navalny had been poisoned by nerve agent Novichok.